jvcarli/scientific-programming-for-acoustics/README.md

 **WARN:** This project is in its early stages.

+This repository contains the website for Scientific Programming for Acoustics project.
-The website can be accessed at <https://jvcarli.github.io/scientific-programming-for-acoustics>
+It can be accessed at <https://jvcarli.github.io/scientific-programming-for-acoustics>

 ## Contributing